Mayurji/Mayurji/README.md

 #### About Me

-   * I am a Avid Reader.
+   * I am a Avid Reader📖.
-   * I love my work.
+   * I love my work👨🏼‍💼.
-   * I work on Machine & Deep Learning.
+   * I work on Machine & Deep Learning📈.
-   * I believe in hard work and always to open learn.
+   * I believe in hard work and always to open learn✍🏻.
-   * I believe, AI is the revolution, that is meant to change the world.
+   * I believe, AI is the revolution, that is meant to change the world🌏.
-   * I love Nature.
+   * I love Nature🏔.
-   * I am curious about Time Travel & Conspiracy Theory.
+   * I am curious about Time Travel & Conspiracy Theory⏳.

 #### Favorite Book
    * Sapiens By Yuval Noah Harari